DavAug/chi/docs/source/getting_started/fitting_models_to_data.rst

 **********************************

 In the previous tutorial, :doc:`mechanistic_model`, we have seen how we can implement and simulate treatment response models in Chi.
-For example, using the same 1-compartment PK model from before, ``one_compartment_pk_model.xml``, we can simulate the time course of drug concentration levels following repeated dose adminstrations
+For example, we can simulate the time course of drug concentration levels following repeated dose adminstrations as follows, using the same 1-compartment PK model as before

 .. literalinclude:: code/3_fitting_models_1.py
     :lines: 112-146